trilemma-dev/Authorized/README.md

 example update their implementation of the `authenticateAsAdmin` rule to use Touch ID.)
 When the user is asked to authenticate they will see the message "MyApp would like to perform a special action."

-There are several optional parameters not used in this example, see `AuthorizationRight.createOrUpdateDefinition(rules:authorization:descriptionKey:bundle:localeTableName:comment:)` for details.
+There are several optional parameters not used in this example, see documentation for details.

 If you need to create a rule which is not solely composed of already existing rules, you must create an authorization plug-in, which is not covered by this framework.
 See